 American conductor Jamie Reeves is quickly earning a reputation as one of the most promising conductors of his generation.
-In November of 2012, Jamie conducted the Silesian Philharmonic Orchestra (Katowice, Poland) as a participant in the IX Gregorz Fitelberg Competition for Young Conductors.
+Jamie was recently selected to participate in a masterclass with Maestro Bernard Haitink as part of the 2014 Lucerne Festival Academy.

 In May of 2011 Jamie completed a Masters Degree in Orchestral Conducting at Indiana University’s Jacobs School of Music studying with David Effron and Arthur Fagen.
 During his studies at IU, Jamie led the IU orchestras in rehearsals and performances, and served as an assistant/cover conductor to faculty and guest conductors including David Effron, Arthur Fagen, Uriel Segal, Cliff Colnot, Lawrence Renes, and Scott Sandmeier.
 In the spring of 2009 he conducted a fully staged production of Stravinsky’s Mavra with students from the IU Opera Theatre.
-In the spring of 2011 Jamie conducted the Richmond Symphony (VA) in a conducting masterclass with JoAnn Falletta and Gustav Meier, and was subsequently nominated for the Conductors Guild's Thelma A. Robinson Award.
+In the spring of 2011 Jamie conducted the Richmond Symphony (VA) in a conducting masterclass with JoAnn Falletta and Gustav Meier, and was subsequently awarded the Conductors Guild's Thelma A. Robinson Award.
+In November of 2012, Jamie conducted the Silesian Philharmonic Orchestra (Katowice, Poland) as a participant in the IX Gregorz Fitelberg Competition for Young Conductors.

 A native of Deatsville, Alabama, Jamie holds a Bachelor of Music Degree in Music Performance from The

 musician Jamie hasperformed with the Alabama, Tuscaloosa, and Tupelo Symphonies, and the New York Symphonic Arts